DVeldhurthi/Cineshelf/README.md

 - Favorites are supported for movies, TV shows, and some anime.
 - Search prioritizes movies and TV shows before anime.
 - macOS and Windows builds are unsigned.
+- There is no download for macOS for Intel Macbooks

 ## Disclaimer